Hawke’s Bay – Guide for Backpackers

 - Bike the scenic trails or go downhill mountain biking.

 Wherever you look for information about Napier, you will stumble upon the same theme: Art Deco.
 The city is, indeed, all about it!

 A little bit of history: in 1931 a huge earthquake followed by a massive fire destroyed most of the city.
 When rebuilding it the locals chose to go with an Art Deco style.
-As a result, Napier has the largest concentration of Art Deco buildings in the Southern Hemisphere allowing the city to be incredibly different to any other city in New Zealand.
+As a result, Napier has the largest concentration of Art Deco buildings in the Southern Hemisphere allowing the city to be incredibly different from any other city in New Zealand.

 On the seaside, Napier also has much to offer.
 For those that live by the motto: “go up to see more”, we suggest the 4.5km climb up to Bluff Hill for a dazzling view of the sea and the area.
 Westshore and Bay View Beach are within walking distance of the city for those that would like to swim or fish.
 If you have the opportunity to take the bike trail between those two beaches, do so.
 You won’t be disappointed!
 In fact, Hawke’s Bay is extremely well connected with bike trails, from scenic trails to adventurous mountain biking.
 Check out our Biking in Hawke’s Bay guide here.